CAOSD-group/rhea/README.md

 npm install -g angular-cli@latest
 ```
 ## Automatization
-- From any of the command console we go to teh configuarion and create two services.
+- From any of the command console we go to the configuration and create two services.
 ```
 cd /
+cd /etc/systemd/system
 sudo nano startweb.service
 ```
 At this moment it should ask for a password.
 Onces in the services, copy and paste the current text.
 ```
+[Unit]
-[Unit] Description=My custom startup script
+Description=My custom startup script

+[Service]
-[Service] ExecStart=/FOLDER_OF_PROYECT_WITH_FULL_PATH/startWebApp.bash start
+ExecStart=/FOLDER_OF_PROYECT_WITH_FULL_PATH/startWebApp.bash start

+[Install]
-[Install] WantedBy=multi-user.target
+WantedBy=multi-user.target
 ```
 Where the foler direction would depend on where you download the project.
 - Repet for the backend